Warriors (Lin-Manuel Miranda and Eisa Davis album): Release

-Critical reception
+In 2026, the stage adaptation of Warriors was announced to premiere in 2027 on Broadway at the Lunt-Fontanne Theatre, across the street from Miranda's Hamilton at the Richard Rodgers.
+The production is set to be co-directed by Jenny Koons and Andy Blankenbuehler, with the latter also serving as choreographer.

+Reception

-In his review for The Guardian, Chris Wiegand highlights "unexpected pairings, especially the pairings that match musical theatre stars with acts from other genres, in particular citing Alex Boniello's and Kim Dracula's duet on "Going Down".
+In his review for The Guardian, Chris Wiegand highlights "unexpected pairings", especially the pairings that match musical theater stars with acts from other genres, in particular citing Alex Boniello's and Kim Dracula's duet on "Going Down".
 Wiegand also favorably singles out the "poignant yearning" of Julia Harriman's performance on "Call Me Mercy" that gives the character a larger role, compared to her appearance in the film where she is "reduced to a love interest".
 The use of lines from the screenplay in the lyrics of "If You Can Count" is praised for building them "into something much more resonant".
 Financial Timess reviewer Ludovic Hunter-Tilney deems the role of the radio DJ to be a lesser version of the "ancient Greek chorus" performance from the film, but praises "droll embellishments" like "the cringy ska-pop sung by dweebish loser gang the Orphans".

 Carl Wilson's review at Slate states the album "pulls too many punches", criticizing the action scenes for lacking menace and saying the album seems "sealed inside a nicey-nice musical-theater bubble".
-He gives examples of the Warriors' easy acceptance of Swan's and Mercy's "queer love", and the fact the story features only a single gun, which "doesn't feel like it has anything to do with gang life now".
+He gives examples of the Warriors' easy acceptance of Swan and Mercy's "queer love", and the fact the story features only a single gun, which "doesn't feel like it has anything to do with gang life now".
 According to Wilson, Miranda's and Davis's storytelling feels restricted by 2024 politics, "as if there's so much they cannot say, so much that many people really feel we can't discuss right now lest it be seized on and misused in bad faith".
 Similarly, Hunter-Tilney thinks the album puts the 1979 "macho flick" film into a "wokehold", but to good effect, further explaining that the film's gang violence is largely a "cartoon fantasy", and so the story's "transformation into a girl-power parable is hardly a leap".

-Both Wilson and Craig Jenkins of Vulture have mixed feelings about big-name hip-hop stars.
-Wilson believes they should've made appearances beyond the first track, with Vulture adding that spreading out these cameos may have helped prevent the album from being seen by rap fans as "nuclear-grade cringe".
+Both Wilson and Craig Jenkins of Vulture have mixed feelings about the album's big-name guest rappers.
+Wilson believes they should have made appearances beyond the first track, with Vulture adding that spreading out these cameos may have helped prevent the album from being seen by rap fans as "nuclear-grade cringe".
 Moreover, Wilson writes that Miranda benefits from the second-hand credibility these artists bring because his version of hip-hop "smacks of corniness to those who aren't already musical-theater fans".